 Dr Georgia Pavlopoulou

-Founder of GRRAND, Flow Unlocked co-founder
+Founder and Director of GRRAND, Flow Unlocked co-founder

 Doctor in Developmental Psychology and Mental Health, University College London

-UKCP training psychotherapist, Accredited Autism Consultant
+UKCP training Psychotherapist, Accredited Autism Consultant

 Georgia has expertise in behavioural, phenomenological and participatory techniques together with a developmental approach to understand social determinants of autistic mental health (stress, loneliness, low mood, family experiences, social belonging, school experiences, sexuality and relationships).
 Georgia is committed to creative participatory health and educational research, co-producing work with community members.
 Georgia has been leading national and international Short Courses for mental health practitioners who work in educational and NHS systems with YP with atypical development, funded by Health England Education.
 Georgia has received funding by Autistica (CI), The John and Lorna Wing Foundation-National Autistic Society (PI), BERA (CI), Higher Education Innovation Knowledge Exchange (CI) and UCL Culture (PI) to involve autistic people with and without a learning disability and other co-occurring conditions (e.g. ADHD) and their families in collaborative mental health research.
 Georgia has also received three UCL Knowledge exchange grants to involve autistic people in exploring relationships during and after the lockdown and understanding how school- aged children experience their school environment and the impact of school life in their wellbeing.
 Georgia has been awarded as Co-Investigator by MRC/AHRC/ESRC Adolescence, Mental Health and the Developing Mind a research award focusing on coproducing research with Youth Panel and colleagues from Institute of Psychology, Psychiatry and Neuroscience, Kings College London and UCL IOE.
 This 4 years project focuses on prevention of depression in ASC/ADHD youth and translational mental health research in school settings.